 Other Famed Assaults of the Roulette Tables

-As inspiring as his story is, Pelayo is hardly the only player who have succeeded to crush the casinos at roulette.
-Others have managed to earn some decent profits at the roulette tables, some by wheel bias exploitation, others by sheer trickery.
-Below, we feature the stories of four players who have beat the house at its own game.
+As inspiring as his story is, Pelayo is hardly the only player who has managed to crush casinos at roulette.
+Other gamblers have earned respectable profits at the roulette tables – some by exploiting wheel bias, others through outright trickery.
+Below, we present the stories of four players who have beaten the house at its own game.

-Charles Wells is a man many roulette players have heard of.
-Wells’ roulette journey began around 1861, shortly after he patented one of his inventions, a machine that could control the speed of ships’ propellers, which earned him ₣5,000.
+Charles Wells is a name many roulette players recognize.
+Wells’ roulette journey began around 1861, shortly after he patented an invention – a machine that could control the speed of ships’ propellers – which earned him ₣5,000.

-It was around this time that Wells started frequenting French casinos, losing all of his money and developing a serious gambling addiction, a problem that ran in his family.
-He then started another project, a railroad in Berck but instead of finishing it, he fled with his investors’ money to England.
+It was around this time that Wells began frequenting French casinos, losing all of his money and developing a serious gambling addiction – a problem that ran in his family.
+He then launched another project, a railroad in Berck, but instead of finishing it, he fled to England with his investors’ money.

-Wells continued to scam people to fuel his addiction until he eventually ended up at the Monte Carlo Casino in 1891.
-At this time, each roulette table on the premises was loaded with a bank of ₣100,000, a solid amount at the time.
+Wells continued to scam people to fuel his addiction until he eventually wound up at the Monte Carlo Casino in 1891.
+Each roulette table on the premises held a bank of ₣100,000, a sizable sum for that era.

-When a player succeeded in winning a sum larger than this amount, they “broke the bank” and a black cloth was ceremoniously laid over the table to indicate it was temporarily out of service.
-The cashiers would then visit the casino’s vaults to get more money and pay the lucky winner in full.
+When a player won more than this amount, they “broke the bank,” and a black cloth was ceremoniously draped over the table to indicate it was temporarily out of service.
+Cashiers would then visit the casino’s vaults to fetch more money and pay the lucky winner in full.

-At the time of Wells’ arrival only five people have succeeded in breaking the bank of the Monte Carlo Casino.
+At the time of Wells’ arrival, only five people had succeeded in breaking the bank at the Monte Carlo Casino.

-Wells alone did it five times during his first Monte Carlo stint which lasted only five days, winning ₣500,000 in the process (around $13 million in today’s terms).
-This feat of Wells’ raised a furor in Monte Carlo.
+Wells alone did it five times during his first Monte Carlo stint, which lasted only five days, winning ₣500,000 in the process (about $13 million in today’s terms).
+This feat caused a furor in Monte Carlo.

-Some believed his success was a lie intended as a publicity stunt, others were convinced he cheated the house by bribing the croupiers, a rather reasonable supposition considering the many frauds he was involved in.
+Some believed his success was a publicity stunt; others were convinced he cheated the house by bribing the croupiers – a reasonable supposition given the many frauds he had committed.
 Wells himself attributed his success to his “infallible” system, which later turned out to be the Martingale betting progression.

-The trickster went on to purchase a fabulous yacht with some of his Monte Carlo profits.
-He continued with the schemes, which eventually earned him two jail sentences for confidence trickery and frauds.
+The trickster went on to purchase a lavish yacht with some of his Monte Carlo profits.
+He continued his schemes, which eventually earned him two jail sentences for confidence trickery and fraud.

 After his second release from prison, Wells continued playing roulette, eventually losing all of his remaining money to the house.
 He died in 1922 of kidney failure.

-While Wells’ was hardly an exemplary life, his short-lived success at the Monte Carlo Casino earned him a place in gambling history and inspired various movies and songs, including Fred Gilbert’s “The Man Who Broke the Bank at Monte Carlo”.
+Although Wells’ life was far from exemplary, his brief success at the Monte Carlo Casino earned him a place in gambling history and inspired various movies and songs, including Fred Gilbert’s “The Man Who Broke the Bank at Monte Carlo”.

 Joseph Jagger's Monte Carlo Stint

-Wells was not the only Englishman to break the bank at Monte Carlo, though.
-His compatriot Joseph Hobson Jagger actually preceded him.
-Jagger ran a textile business in the 1870s but without much success.
-With bankruptcy looming over him, he borrowed some money from friends and relatives and took off to Monte Carlo in the company of his nephew and son.
+Wells was not the only Englishman to break the bank at Monte Carlo.
+His compatriot, Joseph Hobson Jagger, actually did so first.
+Jagger ran a textile business in the 1870s, but it met with little success.
+With bankruptcy looming, he borrowed money from friends and relatives and traveled to Monte Carlo with his nephew and son.

-Unlike Wells who allegedly relied on a progressive system, Jagger had some experience with spinning wheels from his textile business.
-He was well-aware of the fact that wheels were prone to imbalances.
-This applied in full force to roulette wheels which were prone to bias when slight physical defects were present.
+Unlike Wells, who allegedly relied on a progressive system, Jagger had hands-on experience with spinning wheels from his textile business.
+He was well aware that wheels were prone to imbalances, a tendency that applied equally to roulette wheels, which could favor certain numbers when even minor physical defects existed.

-The Beaux-Arts Casino grew suspicious of Jagger’s massive wins and decided to move the biased wheel to another table.
-When Jagger arrived on the next day, he was quick to notice something was off.
-However, he recognized the biased wheel by a small scratch and continued his winning streak.
+The Beaux-Arts Casino grew suspicious of Jagger’s large wins and moved the biased wheel to another table.
+When Jagger returned the next day, he quickly sensed something was amiss.
+Nevertheless, he identified the wheel by a small scratch and resumed his winning streak.

-The casino responded by rotating the frets that separate the pockets, so that the wheel showed bias toward different numbers each night.
-This time around, Jagger could do nothing but was smart enough to call it quits and return to England with what remained of his roulette profits.
+The casino countered by rotating the frets that separated the pockets, causing the wheel to favor different numbers each night.
+This time, Jagger could do nothing, but he was wise enough to call it quits and return to England with the balance of his roulette winnings.

-Jagger’s roulette exploits are related in further detail in his niece’s 2018 book From the Mill to Monte Carlo: The Working-Class Englishman Who Beat the Monaco Casino and Changed Gambling Forever.
+Jagger’s roulette exploits are chronicled in greater detail in his niece’s 2018 book From the Mill to Monte Carlo: The Working-Class Englishman Who Beat the Monaco Casino and Changed Gambling Forever.

 Richard Jarecki, the German Doctor Who Uncovered the Secrets of the Wheel

-German physician Richard Jarecki was yet another gambler to beat the casinos at roulette for seven-figure amounts.
-Being a person with a mathematical inclination, Jarecki began toying with the idea of roulette advantage play in the late 1960s.
+German physician Richard Jarecki was another gambler who beat casinos at roulette for seven-figure sums.
+A mathematically inclined individual, Jarecki began experimenting with roulette advantage play in the late 1960s.

-Similarly to Pelayo, Jarecki recruited his wife along with several other team members to collect the data.
-They approached the task with due diligence, sometimes recording as many as 10,000 spins for a single wheel.
-This was a cumbersome task that often took a month to complete.
+Much like Pelayo, Jarecki enlisted his wife and several other team members to gather data.
+They approached the task diligently, sometimes recording as many as 10,000 spins on a single wheel, a laborious process that could take a month.

-Jarecki played roulette with an advantage across all major casinos in Monte Carlo, France, Germany, and Italy.
-A 1960s managing director of Casino Sanremo described him as a “menace” and expressed hopes for Jarecki to “never return to [his] casino”.
+Jarecki leveraged his advantage at roulette in major casinos throughout Monte Carlo, France, Germany, and Italy.
+A 1960s managing director of Casino Sanremo labeled him a ‘menace’ and expressed hopes that Jarecki would ‘never return to [his] casino’.

-This hostility certainly makes sense when we take into account the fact Jarecki extracted a massive fortune from Casino Sanremo’s roulette tables.
-By the end of his European stint in the early 1970s, the American doctor had generated more than $1.28 million in winnings, which is equal to around $8 million by today’s standards.
+The hostility was understandable given that Jarecki extracted a massive fortune from Casino Sanremo’s roulette tables.
+By the end of his European run in the early 1970s, the American doctor had amassed more than $1.28 million in winnings, equal to roughly $8 million today.

-Jarecki’s success at roulette was of such magnitude that the Sanremo authorities insisted that the government bans his family from entering Italy.
-Despite the animosity, the doctor continued to harass the Italian casino until they eventually changed all of their wheels.
+Jarecki’s roulette success was so great that Sanremo authorities petitioned the government to ban his family from entering Italy.
+Despite the animosity, he continued to trouble the Italian casino until it eventually replaced all its wheels.

 The Roulette Exploits of William Walters and His Team

-William Walters is a name spoken with reverence by most gamblers as the person behind it is known as one of the most successful punters of all times.
-Walters holds a record for the longest winning streak in sports betting which extended for more than three decades.
+Among gamblers, the name William Walters is spoken with reverence; he is regarded as one of the most successful punters of all time.
+Walters holds the record for the longest winning streak in sports betting, which lasted more than three decades.

-Another accomplishment of his is beating Atlantic City’s Atlantic Club Casino Hotel (now closed) at roulette.
-He achieved this in the 1980s with the help of his team and the advanced computer calculations he used to spot possible advantages.
+Another of his accomplishments was beating Atlantic City’s Atlantic Club Casino Hotel (now closed) at roulette.
+He did so in the 1980s with the help of his team and the advanced computer calculations they used to uncover potential advantages.

-Similarly to Pelayo and Jagger, Walters and his team recorded spin outcomes in person at the casino.
-The computer analysis indicated a bias toward five particular numbers, namely 7, 10, 20, 36, and 27.
+Like Pelayo and Jagger, Walters and his team recorded spin outcomes in person at the casino.
+Their computer analysis revealed a bias toward five numbers: 7, 10, 20, 36, and 27.

-Jagger and his team deposited $2 million at the casino’s cashier in 1986 and finished their two-day session with $3.8 million on top of that by betting on the biased numbers.
+Walters and his team deposited $2 million at the casino cashier in 1986 and, after a two-day session, walked away with an additional $3.8 million by betting on the biased numbers.

-The Atlantic Club was much displeased by this turn of events and went on to ask Walters and his team to quit playing at the premises.
-The team kindly obliged and took their action to the Claridge Casino, extracting $610,000 more from the biased wheels there.
+The Atlantic Club was displeased by this turn of events and asked Walters and his team to stop playing.
+They graciously obliged and moved their action to the Claridge Casino, extracting another $610,000 from the biased wheels there.